 Dr. Whoo came to us in 2012 after he was cut down out of a tree by a chainsaw.
-He became a permanent resident in 2013 and serves as an animal ambassador reminding folks to check trees, especially dead ones, for wildlife before cutting.
-After being cut down from a tree, the Eastern Screech owl came to Blandford where staff found that two of his toes had been amputated and part of his wing had been severed.
-Due to these injuries, Dr. Whoo would never be able to sustain flight to escape predators and would find it difficult to capture prey with two toes missing.
+After being cut down from a tree, staff found that two of his toes had been amputated and part of his wing had been severed.
+Dr. Whoo wouldn’t be able to survive in the wild with his injuries.

 Their diet includes a wide variety of prey items.
 They eat large insects, such as moths, crayfish, earthworms, amphibians, reptiles, small mammals and small birds.

 Eastern Screech Owls can live in just about any habitat below 1500 meters of elevation.

 - Most Screech Owls mate for life.